getndazn/kopytko-framework/docs/http.md

 To send a request, use the `createRequest` function.
 It will create a task instance, run it and return a `Promise` that is fulfilled or rejected with the result of the `parseResponse` or `generateErrorData` function.

 `createRequest` has 3 arguments:
-- `task` - the name of a component extending the `HttpRequest` to be created or an instance of such component to be reused,
+- `task` - the name of a component extending the `HttpRequest` to be created or an instance of such component to be reused
-- `data` - data necessary to send a request, passed to `getRequestOptions` function,
+- `data` - data necessary to send a request, passed to `getRequestOptions` function
-- `options` - an AA object with additional options; currently supports `taskOptions` field to pass options to the task component and `signal` for aborting request (described in the next section).
+- `options` - an AA object with additional options; currently supports `taskOptions` field to pass options to the task component and `signal` for [aborting request](#abort-request)

 Let's use an example from previous section:
 ```brightscript